johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-10-17-docusaurus-using-fontaine-to-reduce-custom-font-cumulative-layout-shift/index.md

 I've taken steps to reduce the jank, such as [font preloading](../2021-12-29-preload-fonts-with-docusaurus/index.md).
 But it's still there.
 I thought I was about done with the improvements I could make.
 But then....

-## Fontaine
+## fontaine

-One evening I was vaguely browsing Twitter when I came across a tweet from [Daniel Roe](https://twitter.com/danielcroe) which [announced a new tool called Fontaine](https://twitter.com/danielcroe/status/1581428654479138817):
+One evening I was vaguely browsing Twitter when I came across a tweet from [Daniel Roe](https://twitter.com/danielcroe) which [announced a new tool called fontaine](https://twitter.com/danielcroe/status/1581428654479138817):

 ![screenshot of tweet saying: "⚡️ Announcing `fontaine`!
 It's a zero-runtime, cross-framework library that significantly & automatically reduces layout shift caused by custom fonts."](screenshot-tweet-about-fontaine.png)

 I was intrigued.
 I wanted to try it out.
 I wanted to see if it could reduce the jank on my blog.

-## Using Fontaine with Docusaurus
+## Using fontaine with Docusaurus

-I added Fontaine as a dependency to my blog:
+I added fontaine as a dependency to my blog:

 ```bash
 yarn add -D fontaine
 ```

-I then added cracked open my `docusaurus.config.js` file and wrote a small plugin to make use of Fontaine:
+I then added cracked open my `docusaurus.config.js` file and wrote a small plugin to make use of fontaine:

 ```js
 const fontaine = require('fontaine');